moskewcz/boda/INSTALL.md

 ### running the tests

-From the boda/run directory, make a test-running directory, and cd into it. from there, run the test_all mode.
+From the boda/run directory, make a test-running directory, and cd into it.
+From there, run the test_all mode.
 Depending on which features you have enabled/disabled, you should see something like the below.
-Note that many of the tests do require caffe support, and so if you've disabled that, many individual tests will fail to initialize, since the 'caffe' computation backend won't exists.
+Note that many of the tests do require caffe support, and so if you've disabled that, many individual tests will fail to initialize, since the 'caffe' computation backend won't exist.
 So, the part above about not needing caffe enabled above doesn't currently really hold true if you want to run the tests.

 ````